ImageMagick/Usage-Markdown/quantize/index.md

 With IM v6.3.0 this was further expanded with a similar set of larger un-angled halftones.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > Before the release of IM v6.3.0 halftone screens were selected by using an argument of the form '`{number}x1`'.
-> With the [Re-Development of Ordered Dither](../bugs/ordered-dither/) this limitation was lifted, better naming selected, and extra halftone screens (orthogonal forms) was added (see example arguments below).
+> With the [Re-Development of Ordered Dither](../bugs/ordered-dither/) this limitation was lifted, better naming selected, and extra halftone screens (orthogonal forms) were added - see example arguments below.

 Note that digital halftoning is not strictly a true halftone screen, which is designed to handle round dots of ink mechanically deposited onto a medium such as paper, cardboard or even metal.
 Such dots can overlap, and smear during the printing process, thus requiring some non-linear level adjustment.
 This is not needed for producing purely digital halftone effects.
-For more details of the process see the document [Dithering and Halftoning (PDF)](http://www.fho-emden.de/~hoffmann/hilb010101.pdf).
+For more details of the process, see the document [Dithering and Halftoning (PDF)](http://www.fho-emden.de/~hoffmann/hilb010101.pdf).

-That said the [Ordered Dither](#ordered-dither) digital halftone patterns do provide the same basic effect as seen in newspapers and cheaply printed magazines.
+That said, the [Ordered Dither](#ordered-dither) digital halftone patterns do provide the same basic effect as seen in newspapers and cheaply printed magazines.

 ~~~
 # Halftone Screen (45 degree angle)